 Sometimes it is more difficult to get a comfortable fit with an xs frame.
 Mac Ride fits this frame well, but the smaller space can make it harder for a shorter adult to feel comfortable with a little one up front.

-We recommend ages 2-5, but of course this is family dependent.
-There are many 18-20 month olds strong enough and ready for Mac Ride - they love having their helmet on, strong climbers, good listeners and really keen to ride with mom and dad.
+We recommend Mac Ride for children ages 2-5, but of course this is family dependent.
+There are many 18-20 month olds strong enough and ready for Mac Ride - they love having their helmet on, they are strong climbers, good listeners and really keen to ride with mom and dad.